-Here at Pointr, we specialise in working with Bluetooth® technologies and we find that many curious individuals ask us about what these really are, how they work, what they enable businesses, workplaces and more to do, and everything in between.
+Here at Pointr, we specialize in working with Bluetooth® technologies and we find that many curious individuals ask us about what these really are, how they work, what they enable businesses, workplaces and more to do, and everything in between.
 So we have put together an article on everything you need to know about these fantastic devices.

 It’s a long read, so grab a cup of tea and enjoy!